the94air/laravel-ajax-crud/steps.md

 ```
 <small>📍`resources/views/index.blade.php`</small>

-3. We can start by creating a new vue instence in our `app.js` file.
+3. We can start by creating a new `vue` instance in our `app.js` file.
 We also gonna need to create 2 other files, One for the main application component called `App.vue` inside directory `Main`.
-The other for importing all javascript libaries before we mount the app called `boorstrap.js`:
+The other for importing all javascript libraries before we mount the app called `boorstrap.js`:
 ```js
 import Vue from 'vue';
 import App from './Main/App';